Bipolar Disorder DSM 5 Criteria: Diagnosis And Treatment Options

 Special Considerations For Women with Bipolar Disorder

 Women with bipolar disorder who can become pregnant should speak with a healthcare provider about treatment options before, during, and after pregnancy.
-Some medications used to treat the disorder can affect a fetus or newborn.
-However, it's important that pregnant women do not stop taking medication abruptly, as the symptoms of bipolar disorder can also hurt both the mother and baby.
+Some medications used to treat the disease can affect a fetus or newborn.
+However, pregnant women mustn't stop taking the medication abruptly, as the symptoms of bipolar disorder can also hurt both the mother and baby.

 Special Considerations For Children with Bipolar Disorder